 Reconfiguring Your API to Optimize the User Experience

 Our developers took the time to break down some useful NGINX configurations that will help prepare your API for holiday traffic.
-While there are many shopping_cart_scaled2factors that contribute to the overall functionality of your API, improving the configuration of your load balancing, caching, and rate limiting are three solid ways that you can improve your set-up for holiday traffic.
+While there are many factors that contribute to the overall functionality of your API, improving the configuration of your load balancing, caching, and rate limiting are three solid ways that you can improve your set-up for holiday traffic.
 That’s why our developers are focusing on these three configurations to improve the API user experience.

 Load Balancing